 I’m not going to say much about this video, beyond that fact that it reminds me — in a good way — of Jakalope.
 If Degrassi were still on the air (RIP), Mothica would definitely be playing during all of the big scenes.

 Apparently, May 4th is Star Wars Day and …. oh wait.
 May the Fourth …. may the force ….. okay, I get it now.
 Anyway, since today is Star Wars Day, it just made sense to pick this as our music video of the day!

 Add to that, Lindsey’s so cool.
 I wish I could play the violin.

-Today’s music video of the day is the video for Jade Bird’s Lottery, which dropped just two days ago on the 18th.
+Today’s music video of the day is the latest from the amazing Tina Arena.

 This very atmospheric video finds Tina surrounded by desolation, singing about the sins of the past or perhaps the mistake of the present or even the hope of the future.
 Judging from this video, it’s time to confess and seek absolution.
 Or perhaps it’s not.
 Like all good songs and videos, it’s all open to interpretation.
 This video feels like it could have come from the mind of Peter Weir or Nicolas Roeg.
 It has an unmistakable Walkabout and Picnic at Hanging Rock vibe.

 We need to start some sort of petition to demand that Tina be hired to do the next Bond theme song, I think.